 Matthew MacLellan is a back-of-the-book indexer in Canada, near the ocean.
-He writes indexes for scholarly publishing, art publishing, trade nonfiction, and cookbooks, with particular depth in art history, critical theory, queer and gender studies, and religious studies.
+He writes indexes for scholarly publishing, art books, trade nonfiction, and cookbooks, with particular depth in art history, critical theory, queer and gender studies, and religious studies.

 His indexes have been published by Cornell University Press, De Gruyter, Duke University Press, McGill-Queen’s University Press, MIT Press, Oxford University Press, Penguin Random House Canada, Stanford University Press, the University of Chicago Press, the University of Toronto Press, and the University Press of Kentucky, among others.
-A full list of indexed titles is available on the Work page.
+A selected list of indexed titles is available on the Work page.

 I work mostly independently.
 Some authors send a preliminary list of terms they’d like considered.
 I’d rather read fresh from the proofs, but if you’ve already made a list, I’ll look it over and pull what’s useful.